 However, as a car owner or as a car mechanic, you may often fall into the problem of how to test an ignition switch.
+The mechanic may find it strenuous to locate the problems with your ignition switch, but it may not be as tough as it may sound.
+The task is much easier than you may think.
 Yet, there are several ways to solve it.
 But, today I’ll talk about the most convenient one.
 That is, how to test an ignition switch with a multimeter.

 Let’s get started then.
 I’ll let you know:

-- How to test ignition switch using a multimeter
+- How to test the ignition switch using a multimeter

 - Signs Of A Faulty Ignition Switch